WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_common.md

 >
 > This object type can't be directly created from raw bytes.
 They are only returned by functions computing MACs.
 >
-> The host is reponsible for securely wiping them from memory on close.
+> The host is responsible for securely wiping them from memory on close.

 ---